I have a compact station compared to many but at the moment it is all I need.

 - TYT MD-380 DMR on 70cm

-- DV-MEGA 70cm on a Pi 3 running pi-star (PoE powered; RF connected to a dummy load) and connecting to Brandmeister, DMR+ and XLX.
+- DV-MEGA 70cm on a Pi 3 running pi-star (PoE powered; RF connected to a dummy load) with DMR and D-Star enabled.

 - Icom ICR2 rx; Nevada 30A linear PSU and 6-8A linear PSU; SDRplay RSP2; KW520 HF/VHF/UHF SWR/power meter; MetroVNA Pro 180MHz VNA; SureCom SF-401 Plus frequency counter (Courtesy of TX Factor!); Behringer Xenyx1202 audio mixer

 - Shack PC: Intel i5 running Ubuntu 16.04 LTS; software which I use most: flrig and fldigi; qsstv; wsjt-x

 - MacBook with CubicSDR and EchoMac (MacOS EchoLink software)